Public Data Catalogue

 How can I upload data?

 In order to upload your own vector data, it must be compatible with an open source format.
 This means it must be a ESRI Shapefile, GeoJSON, GPX, or KML file.
 A GeoJSON format is recommended.
 If you are unsure, you can see if it is compatible by using an open source software such as QGIS.
 ESRI Shapefiles must be zipped.
 Zipped files must include must include the .shp, .shx, .dbf and .prj files.
+The cartographic reference system must be WGS84.

-Once you are certain your data is in a compatible format, you can either upload your data by dragging and dropping if the file is less than 100 mb and a GEOJson, or manual upload if it is between 100 and 300 mb.
+Once you are certain your data is in a compatible format, you can either upload your data by dragging and dropping if the file is less than 100 mb and a GeoJSON, or manual upload if it is between 100 and 300 mb.
 We strongly suggest using the manual upload, as it is the most stable method of data upload.

 To add larger files (between 100-300 mb) to your project, navigate to the Toolbox.
 Under Sources, click “Add a source layer”, and title your data.
 Find your file and click “Open”.
 When it is complete the dialogue will read “Upload done”.